Heartbleed: Patch

-The OpenSSL version control system contains a complete list of changes.

 Impact

 The data obtained by a Heartbleed attack may include unencrypted exchanges between TLS parties likely to be confidential, including any form post data in users' requests.
 Moreover, the confidential data exposed could include authentication secrets such as session cookies and passwords, which might allow attackers to impersonate a user of the service.

 An attack may also reveal private keys of compromised parties, which would enable attackers to decrypt communications (future or past stored traffic captured via passive eavesdropping, unless perfect forward secrecy is used, in which case only future traffic can be decrypted if intercepted via man-in-the-middle attacks).

 An attacker having gained authentication material may impersonate the material's owner after the victim has patched Heartbleed, as long as the material is accepted (for example, until the password is changed or the private key revoked).
 Heartbleed therefore constitutes a critical threat to confidentiality.
 However, an attacker impersonating a victim may also alter data.
 Indirectly, Heartbleed's consequences may thus go far beyond a confidentiality breach for many systems.

 A survey of American adults conducted in April 2014 showed that 60 percent had heard about Heartbleed.
 Among those using the Internet, 39 percent had protected their online accounts, for example by changing passwords or canceling accounts; 29 percent believed their personal information was put at risk because of the Heartbleed bug; and 6 percent believed their personal information had been stolen.